openebs-archive/openebs-docs/docs/overview.md

 - <a href="https://github.com/openebs/openebs/" target="_blank">OpenEBS Project</a> is an open source container attached storage solution originally built by [MayaData](https://mayadata.io).
 OpeneBS was donated to the _Cloud Native Computing Foundation_ and is now a [CNCF sandbox project](https://www.cncf.io/sandbox-projects/).

+### Why do users prefer OpenEBS?

+The <a href="https://github.com/openebs/openebs/blob/master/ADOPTERS.md" target="_blank">OpenEBS Adoption stories</a>, mention the top reasons driving users towards OpenEBS as:
+- OpenEBS can be used across all Kubernetes distributions - On-premise and Cloud.
+- OpenEBS with Kubernetes increases Developer and Platform SRE Productivity.
+- OpenEBS is Easy to use compared to other solutions.
+- OpenEBS has Excellent Community Support.
+- OpenEBS is completely Open Source and Free.

 ### What does OpenEBS do?

 OpenEBS manages the storage available on the Kubernetes nodes and uses that storage to provide Local or Distributed Persistent Volumes to Kubernetes Stateful workloads.